 The College awards FSEOG from federal funds allocated to Bryn Mawr to undergraduates with exceptional financial need who have not earned a bachelor’s or professional degree.
 In compliance with federal regulations, priority is given to students who qualify for Pell Grants.
 Only students who are U.S. Citizens or eligible noncitizens are eligible for federal aid programs.
 More information concerning federal eligibility may be found at: www.studentaid.gov/eligibility

 Students who are residents of Connecticut, Delaware, the District of Columbia, Maine, Maryland, Massachusetts, Ohio, Pennsylvania, Rhode Island, Vermont or West Virginia, are required to apply on time to their state grant program.
 State grants are awarded to the student by the state scholarship office of the state in which the student resides.
-Student Financial Services complies with state regulatory requirements.
+The Office of Financial Aid complies with state regulatory requirements.
 If the state funds have not been received at the time of Bryn Mawr’s award announcement, the Bryn Mawr grant and/or FSEOG will later be reduced by the amount of the state grant.
 If a student fails to meet her state grant deadline, the College will not replace forfeited state grant funds with Bryn Mawr grant.

 The Federal Direct Loan Program enables students, who are U.S. Citizens or U.S. Permanent Residents, enrolled at least half-time (two units) to borrow directly from the federal government rather than from a bank.
 Loans made through this program include the Direct Subsidized and the Direct Unsubsidized Loans.
 More information concerning federal eligibility may be found at: www.studentaid.gov/eligibility

 Direct Subsidized Loans: The student must demonstrate federal financial need.
 The U.S. Department of Education will pay (subsidize) the interest that accrues during certain periods.